-- 1. Create a show - 2.
-Drag the default preset from Videowall tab into your shortcuts playlist - ∧ Note: Optional: Go to Settings > General and select (No playlist set) in the Videowalls dropdown.
+- 1. Create a show. - 2.
+Drag the default preset from Videowall tab into your shortcuts playlist. - ▲ Note: Optional: Go to Settings > General and select (No playlist set) in the Videowalls dropdown.
 Now the Videowall tab disappears from the Sources panel and appears in the Show panel. - 3.
 You now have one preset in the shortcuts playlist.
-Right click it and select Video Wall Designer - 4.
+Right-click it and select Video Wall Designer. - 4.
 Make your adjustments and click the Save As button to save more presets.
-The end result is the same in this workflow: A set of presets in the Shortcuts bar, ready to control the layout of the video wall.
+The end result is the same in this workflow: A set of presets in the Shortcuts bar, ready to control the layout of the video wall. - 5.
+If you want to store the shortcut bar presets in the Videowall tab, drag them from shortcuts into the video wall tab.
+This will create a copy in the Videowall tab.